 Box Office Hours: Noon-6:30 p.m.
 Monday–Friday and two hours before scheduled start times of events.
-For the convenience of our customers, free 15-minute parking is available in the Milwaukee Center underground garage (entrance off Water Street).
-Present your parking voucher at the box office for validation.
+For the convenience of our customers,15-minute parking is available on Water Street, just outside our main doors and a half-block East of our box office.
 Buy a night of show parking pass for only $5 with ticket purchase!

 The Pabst Theater is a City of Milwaukee Landmark, a State of Wisconsin Historical Site, and a National Historic Landmark.

 Milwaukee’s jewel box, The Pabst Theater, was built in 1895 by brewing magnate Captain Frederick Pabst, (left) and was designed by architect Otto Strack in the tradition of the great European opera houses.
 Its opulent Baroque interior includes an Austrian crystal chandelier, a staircase crafted from white Italian Carrara marble, and a proscenium arch — highlighted in gold leaf — framing the stage.

 The Pabst Theater rose from the ashes of a theater known as Das Neue Deutsche Stadt-Theater (The New German City Theater), which had been built by Captain Pabst in 1890.
 When informed of the fire while on vacation in Europe in 1895, Captain Pabst reportedly cabled "Rebuild at once!"
 In a remarkably short time — just 11 months — the theater was rebuilt.